 - Redesigning the website to optimize the buying process

-- Improving supply chain by adding warehouses or suppliers
+- Improving supply chain by adding multiple warehouses or suppliers

 - Expanding to new marketplaces to reach new customers

-- Investing in software to automate or streamline fulfillment
+- Investing in an order management software to streamline fulfillment

 - Implementing new marketing campaigns on search engines or social networks

 You may not have to do each of these things.
 The ecommerce business you’re purchasing might already have some of this in place.
 No matter the cost, the number is important because you’ll use it later to help calculate the bid.